backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - How Terraform works?.md

 > [!question]- Margaret is calling a child module to deploy infrastructure for her organization.
 She specifies the module version she wants to use even though there are newer versions available.
 During a `terrafom init`, Terraform downloads the specified version just as expected.
 What would happen if Margaret removed the version parameter in the module block and ran a `terraform init` again?
 > Terraform would use the existing module already downloaded.

-What would happen if Margaret removed the version parameter in the module block and ran a `terraform init` again?
 ### Understanding `plan`
 - We can create a json representation of the plan using:
 	- `terraform plan -out tfplan`